 We’ve already mentioned that cats need to obtain 100% of their taurine from their food.
 As a reminder, this is because they can’t synthesize this essential amino acid within their body.

-The Association of American Feed Control Officials (AAFCO) recommend that dry kibble should contain a minimum of 0.10% taurine, and wet cat food should contain a minimum of 0.20%.
+The Association of American Feed Control Officials (AAFCO) recommends that dry kibble should contain a minimum of 0.10% taurine, and wet cat food should contain a minimum of 0.20%.
 Those percentages remain the same for both kittens and adult cats.

 What if my cat doesn’t get enough taurine?